JeffDeCola/my-cheat-sheets/software/service-architectures/containers-as-a-service/google-kubernetes-engine-cheat-sheet/README.md

 ```

 ## STEP 4 - EXPOSE CONTAINER TO THE WORLD (CREATE SERVICE)

+Services are endpoints that export ports to the outside world.

 Using a `gke` load balancer you can expose your container to the word,
 Google calls this a `service`.